Dr. Andualem Belachew Workie

 The 4D nanoparticle for nanomedicine

-Description: My work focuses on developing spatio-temporally controlled nanotherapeutics to overcome multi-drug resistance in osteosarcoma.
+Description: Focuses on developing spatio-temporally controlled nanotherapeutics to overcome multi-drug resistance in osteosarcoma.
 This '4D' platform integrates bone-homing ligands, a biodegradable photothermal core, and a dual-stimuli release system.
 This sequential 'prime-and-strike' strategy is designed to re-sensitize resistant tumors to chemotherapy, offering a new paradigm for treating recurrent cancers.

 Foundational Project: The Kinetic Blueprint for Bioactive Ceramics